By Wonderwall.com Editors

 _

-Dolph Lundgren has been quietly battling cancer since 2015, he revealed in May 2023.
+Dolph Lundgren quietly battled cancer for years starting in 2015, he revealed in May 2023.
 The "Rocky" star said on the "In Depth With Graham Bensinger" series that doctors found a cancerous tumor in his kidney that was removed in 2015.
 The cancer soon went into remission for five years but in 2020, more tumors were discovered.
 He was given a terminal cancer diagnosis and told he only had a couple years to live.
 With tumors in his lungs, stomach, spine and kidneys, Dolph felt his days were numbered — some of the tumors were so large that surgery wasn't an option.
 "I thought it was it, for sure," he said.
 But after seeking a second opinion, Dolph found hope: He was put on a new medication that targeted his mutation and his tumors began shrinking, some as much as 90%.
 He now plans to undergo surgery to have them removed.
 "Hopefully when they take these out, there's no cancer activity and the medication that I'm taking is going suppress everything else," he said.
 "You appreciate life a lot more.
-I appreciate every day."
+I appreciate every day."_

 _